Prefixes worksheets

-Third graders use prefixes as meaning clues: if tie becomes untie and read becomes reread, then an unfamiliar word like miscount can be reasoned out instead of skipped.
-This grade adds trickier pairs where more than one prefix makes a real word and only context settles it.
+Third graders use prefixes as meaning clues: if tie becomes untie and read becomes reread, an unfamiliar word like miscount can be reasoned out instead of skipped.
+This grade adds pairs where more than one prefix makes a real word and context settles it.

 By grade